decentralized-identity/bbs-signature/draft-bbs-signatures.md

 2. if W is INVALID, return INVALID

-3. if subgroup_check(A) is INVALID, return INVALID
+3. if subgroup_check(W) is INVALID, return INVALID

 4. If W == Identity_G2, return INVALID